kwizapp/metadata-service/README.md

 # metadata-service

-This service is responsible for returning metadate to movies.
-It uses a `Heroku-Postgres` database that stores the data related to the movies.
+This service is responsible for returning metadata for specific movies.
+It uses a `Heroku-Postgres` database that stores all data related to the movies.
+If an `IMDb Id` is passed as an explicit parameter, the given movie is fetched; alternatively, the service fetches a random movie from the database.

 ## Database